mihai-tudor/lets-test/README.md

     test/
     -- lighthouse/
     ```
-2. Inside test/lighthouse/ you need to create an urls.json file, this will tell lighthouse what URLs to test.
+2. Inside test/lighthouse/ you need to create an urls.json file, this will tell lighthouse what URLs to test and what values to expect.
     Here is an example:
     ```json
     {